Dusttoo/kelp/README.md

 The search feature is something I am very proud of.
 It was fun to implement and seeing the final result makes me an incredibly happy developer.
 I implemented the feature by setting a state for the query to a new instance of the URLSearchParams, I then use that to compare it to the names of all of the businesses in the database.
 I was running into an issue with the casing of the names, but was able to bypass that by using a toLowerCase on both the query and the name.

-## Code snippets to highlight the best code